dylan-wu/vault/Content/Coding/How to create your own obsidian plugin.md

+---
+title: How to create your own obsidian plugin
+tags: [coding]
+publish: true
+---

 ## Getting things set up

 In order to create an obsidian plugin, you need to have NodeJS installed, as well as a code editor.